oda-hub/doc-handbook/README.md

 **where to push?**
 * Any change to gitlab.astro.unige.ch is synchronized to github.
-* not every change to github is is synchronized to gitlab.
+* not every change to github is synchronized to gitlab.

 Since PRs are made on github, changes from github need to be propagated to gitlab, possibly customly.